tembo-io/pgmq/README.md

 - API parity with [AWS SQS](https://aws.amazon.com/sqs/) and [RSMQ](https://github.com/smrchy/rsmq)
 - Messages stay in the queue until explicitly deleted
 - Messages can be archived, instead of deleted, for long-term retention and replayability
-- High performance operations with index-only scans.
+- High performance operations with index-only scans

 ## Table of Contents
 - [Postgres Message Queue (PGMQ)](#postgres-message-queue-pgmq)